LafColITS/moodle-local_temporary_enrolments/README.md

 ## Introduction

-A Moodle module to manage temporary/provisional course site access for waitlisted or unregistered students.
+A Moodle plugin to manage temporary/provisional course site access for wait-listed or unregistered students.

-This plugin creates a new role "Temporarily Enrolled".

-### This role:
+### Enrolments marked as temporary:
-- automatically expires (unenrolling the student) after 2 weeks (configurable)
+- automatically expire after 2 weeks (configurable)
-- is auto-removed upon permanent enrolment (i.e., when another role is applied)
+- are auto-removed upon permanent enrolment

+### The following emails are sent by the plugin (configurable):
-- sends out an explanatory email to both teacher and student on enrolment
+- explanatory email to both teacher and student on enrolment
-- sends out a reminder email every two days (to student only)
+- reminder email every two days (configurable, to student only)
-- sends out an email when the role expires (student only)
+- explanatory email when the role expires (student only)
-- sends out an email if the student is fully enrolled before the temporary role expires ("upgraded", student only)
+- explanatory email if the student is fully enrolled before the temporary role expires ("upgraded", student only)

 ### What you can change in the settings:
-- **On/Off**: The first time you turn the plugin on, it will create the Temporarily Enrolled role.
-While off, no emails are sent, and no automatic expirations take place (although the role is left intact)
+- **On/Off**: While off, no emails are sent, and no automatic expirations take place.
-- **Duration**: How long the temporary role lasts before it expires
+- **Duration**: How long the temporary role lasts before it expires.
-- **Reminder email frequency**: How often reminder emails are sent (in days)
+- **Reminder email frequency**: How often reminder emails are sent (in days).
 - **Email content**: You can edit the content of all the aforementioned emails.
-Special tags like `{STUDENTFIRST}` or `{TEACHER}` are used to generate personalized email content
+Special tags like `{STUDENTFIRST}` or `{TEACHER}` are used to generate personalized email content.

+## Setup:

+1. Create a role to mark temporary enrolments.
+For example, you might create a role with shortname "temporary_enrolment" and fullname "Temporarily Enrolled".
+2. Give the role whatever permissions you want, and configure it in any other way you please.
+3. Install this plugin.
+4. On the settings page, select the role you created in step 1 under "Temporary enrolment role".
+5. Press `Save changes`.

-### What you shouldn't change:
+### If you already have a role:

-- Do not change the shortname/identifier of the `temporary_enrolment` role
+If you already have a role that marks wait-listed, unregistered, or other students with provisional course access, and you want to use that role as the temporary enrolment marker for the Temporary Enrolments Plugin:

+1. Select that role in the settings page under "Temporary enrolment role" after install.
+2. Choose your options for the behavior of existing role assignments being brought under management of the Temporary Enrolments Plugin:
+    1. Do you __want__ existing role assignments of the chosen, pre-existing temporary marker role to become temporary and under the management of this plugin, or do you want those pre-existing assignments to remain as they were?
+(New assignments of the temporary role __will__ still be managed by the plugin.)
+    2. Do you want initial emails sent out to the users to whom the role was previously assigned?
+    3. Do you want the duration of the temporary enrolment to start from the time that pre-existing role assignments were created, or start from now?
+3. Press `Save changes`.

 ## Directory Overview